hrishin/ml-ops/docs/design.md

 As of now model is trained through the the github action workflow pipeline, however same pipeline could be enhanced to build and deploy model to extenal model repository.

-## Deployment through helm and gitops
+## Deployment through helm and GitOPs

 A helm chart is used to package the application manifests and to expose the certain configuration for the user configure the application.
 This chart for this application is designed in very opinionated way so